SfyMantissa/BSCBridge/README.md

-# Rinkeby-BNBT ERC20 Token Bridge 🌉
+# BNBT-Rinkeby ERC20 Token Bridge 🌉

 A BNBT-Rinkeby blockchain bridge implementation for a sample ERC20 token.